Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been fixed in versions 2.43.7, 2.44.4, 2.45.4, 2.46.4, 2.47.3, 2.48.2, 2.49.1, and 2.50.1.
-Workarounds include disabling the 'Support per-file encoding' option in Gitk's Preferences, avoiding the use of 'Show origin of this line' feature, not cloning repositories from untrusted sources, or refraining from using gitk altogether (GitHub Advisory).
+Workarounds include ensuring the 'Support per-file encoding' option in Gitk's Preferences is disabled, avoiding the use of 'Show origin of this line' feature, not cloning repositories from untrusted sources, or not using gitk altogether (GitHub Advisory).

 Source: This report was generated using AI